AnthonyTran96/nodejs_app_base/README.md

 **Ready for conflict-free development!** 🎉

-Multiple developers can now work in parallel without merge conflicts using the **Module Registry Pattern**.
+Multiple developers can now work in parallel without merge conflicts using the **Module Registry Pattern** and **Centralized Routes**.